JJ-Zhang-DS/Financial_Assistant/README.md

 - 📊 [Yahoo Finance](https://finance.yahoo.com/) via `yfinance`
 - 🌎 [FRED API](https://fred.stlouisfed.org/)
 - 📁 [Custom CSVs] for portfolios, fund performance, etc.

 ---

+## 💻 Implementation Details

+### Agent Architecture
+The FinAgent uses LangChain's ReAct agent framework to:
+1. Parse user queries for intent
+2. Select appropriate tools based on the query type
+3. Execute tools and process their outputs
+4. Generate comprehensive responses combining multiple data sources

+### RAG Implementation
+- Uses OpenAI embeddings to index SEC filings
+- ChromaDB as the vector store
+- Implements semantic search with metadata filtering
+- Combines retrieved context with the LLM for accurate answers

+### Deployment
+This project is designed as a Proof of Concept with Streamlit as the frontend.
+For production deployment, consider:
+- Containerizing with Docker
+- Using a production database like PostgreSQL
+- Implementing authentication and rate limiting
+- Setting up monitoring and logging

+---